magenta-aps/datafordeler/.gitlab/merge_request_templates/Standard change.md

 * Ensure that the title of this MR contains the relevant ticket no., formatted like `[#12345]` or `#12345`
 * Add deployment notes on the corresponding Redmine ticket if relevant
 * `@assign` this MR to your choice of reviewer
-* Set the corresponding Redmine ticket to `Release Management: QA(int)`, assign it to the reviewer and add a link to this page to the `Merge request` field.
+* Set the corresponding Redmine ticket to `Needs review`, assign it to the reviewer and add a link to this page to the `Merge request` field.
+* Provide instructions on how to test the feature (which environment, example URLs etc.)

 ---